 Installing door or window trim, baseboards, or crown molding always results in nail holes in trim that need filling.
 These might be large divots caused by finish nails or barely perceptible pinprick-sized holes caused by power brad or finish nailers.
-For a truly professional appearance, you will want to fill in these holes prior to painting.
+For a truly professional appearance, you will want to fill in these holes before painting.
 What should you use: caulk, wood putty, wood filler?
 And how should you go about doing this?

 Should You Fill Nail Holes or Not?

 If you used an electric brad nailer to install the trim and it was perfectly calibrated, you should have nail holes that are nearly invisible.
 In this case, it is your choice whether you want to fill them.
 From a distance, they will recede.
 This means that crown molding is a good candidate for unfilled nail holes.
 Arguably, it is a "distant" type of trim, since it is attached at ceiling level and not very visible.

 If you are installing more than one room of trim and have other projects to attend to, not filling trim may save some time.
 A medium-sized room of trim, such as one with crown molding, baseboards, two windows, and one door, may take about one hour to complete.

-Many homeowners and even some pros paint right over the holes because paint will somewhat fill in small holes.
+Many homeowners and even some pros paint right over the holes because the paint will somewhat fill in small holes.
 But if you want a smooth, hole-free trim surface, you can obtain that level of perfection with little work by filling in the holes before painting.